Keeping your strategy alive and relevant: Optimize operating rhythm to create space

 One of our clients highlighted the limitations of these statements of intent when she asked an important question, “Once we have these drafted, how do we keep them alive and relevant?”

-Keeping the statements alive requires effectively communicating intent broadly and aligning people to undertake action towards achieving them.
+Keeping these statements alive requires effectively communicating intent and aligning people to undertake action towards achieving them.
 Let’s assume we get that first part right and everyone is aware of the intentions that have been articulated.
 How do we get people to commit their time and resources to collective goals even over their own?
 How do we translate our intentions into action?
-These are some pretty big questions when you consider them on an organizational scale.
+These are tough questions when you consider them on an organizational scale.

-There are many factors that play a role in the answers to these questions.
-I’m going to focus on the role of operating rhythm — the Meetings, Rhythm, and Coordination field in the OS canvas.
-Operating rhythm is a powerful tool for bringing strategy to life and maintaining it as a living, breathing driver.
-It can and should be used to build good organizational habits around strategy.
+There are many ways to tackle those questions.
+I’m going to focus on operating rhythm — the Meetings, Rhythm, and Coordination field in the OS canvas — because I believe it’s one of the most , if not the most , powerful tool for bringing strategy to life and maintaining it as driver of how we work.

 We are all accustomed to a certain combination of standing meetings, processes, and reviews.
 But, as Aaron pointed out in his piece on organizational debt, it’s often the case that processes or meetings are added without taking a step back to look at the whole system.
 When something is added to our rhythm, we typically forget to consider what should subsequently be removed or rearranged.
 Before we know it we have a jungle of calendar invites and processes that get in the way rather than a system of meetings that clears space for us to get work done.